Mars24 Sunclock — Time on Mars

 - Version History

-Also on the GISS website is a 1998 Science Brief, "Telling Time on Mars".
+Also on the GISS website is a 1998 science brief titled "Telling Time on Mars".

-For the latest news about the NASA Mars rovers, see the official NASA Mars Rovers website.
+For the latest news about the NASA Mars rovers, see the official NASA/JPL Mars Exploration website.

 If you wish to be notified when new versions of Mars24 are released or if you would like to report a bug, please contact Dr. Robert B. Schmunk.

-If you have technical questions about the definition of Mars Solar Time and the mathematical algorithm adopted for its calculation by Mars24, please e-mail Dr. Michael Allison.
+If you have technical questions about the definition of Mars Solar Time and the mathematical algorithm adopted for its calculation by Mars24, please contact Dr. Michael Allison.